How to Get a California Contractors License

 Looking to become a licensed contractor in California?
 While the process and requirements necessary to become a licensed California contractor are extensive, this guide is meant to provide a rough outline of the general process.
 It should be noted that the steps and requirements for obtaining a contractors license can change without notice and contractors should carefully familiarize themselves with the Contractors State License Board’s (CSLB) published manuals for specific rules, guidelines and exceptions necessary in obtaining a license.
-With this in mind, below is a short description of the 7 steps necessary to becoming licensed.
+With this in mind, below is a short description of the 7 steps to getting a contractor’s license in California.

 Individuals looking to become licensed contractors must first meet several preliminary requirements as required by the Contractors State License Board.
-Below is a partial list of some of the basic requirements necessary:
+Below is a partial list of some of the basic California contractor license requirements that are necessary:

 -Be at least 18 years of age

 -Have the skills and experience necessary to manage a construction business or be represented by someone who does (Responsible Managing Employee)

 -4 years of verifiable journey level and above construction related experience.
 Advanced education and college experience can be used to satisfy a portion of the experience requirement.

 When must a contractor be licensed?
 While there are a few exceptions, individuals generally must be licensed by the CSLB if they intend to contract for construction work in California for any job that exceeds $500 in total value including labor and materials.
 Contracting without a license in California is a misdemeanor subject to fines up to and exceeding $15,000.

 The next step for aspiring contractors is to decide upon a license classification.
 There are three broad groupings of contractor license classifications including the following:

 Class “A” General Engineering License- This license is required for contractors that require the use of specialized engineering knowledge and skills.